ragsns/javaone-cloudfoundry-hol/exercises/ex4/README.md

 We started the application previously without connecting to a service.
 We will now connect to a service.

-First, let's explore the marketplace with the following command.
+First, let's explore the marketplace with the following command. (**NOTE: This might take upto a minute or more**)

 ```
 cf marketplace